Skip to main content

 Cyclosporiasis

-Cyclosporiasis is an intestinal illness caused by the microscopic parasite Cyclospora cayetanensis.
 People can become infected with Cyclospora by consuming food or water contaminated with the parasite.
-People living or traveling in countries where cyclosporiasis is endemic may be at increased risk for infection.
+People living in or traveling to countries where cyclosporiasis is endemic may be at increased risk of infection.
+In the U.S., most cases of cyclosporiasis typically occur from May through August.

-People living or traveling in tropical or subtropical regions of the world may be at increased risk for infection because cyclosporiasis is found in some countries in these zones.
-In the United States, foodborne outbreaks of cyclosporiasis have been linked to various types of imported fresh produce.
+People living or traveling in tropical or subtropical regions of the world may be at increased risk for infection.
+In the U.S., foodborne outbreaks of cyclosporiasis have been linked to various types of imported fresh produce.
 People can get infected with Cyclospora more than once.

 Cyclosporiasis is a reportable disease in Oklahoma.